modelscope/ReMe/README.md

 ## 📝 Your First ExperienceMaker Script

 Here's how to get started!
 Note the `workspace_id` serves as your experience storage namespace.
 Experiences in different workspaces remain completely isolated and cannot access each other.

 ### 📊 Call Summarizer Examples

-Batch summarize the trajectory list, where each trajectory consists of a message and a score.
-- The message is the conversation history.
-- The score represents the rating between 0 and 1, with 0 typically indicating failure and 1 indicating success.
+Transform conversation trajectories into valuable experiences using batch summarization.
+Each trajectory contains:

+- **Message**: Complete conversation history between user and agent
+- **Score**: Performance rating (0-1 scale, where 0=failure, 1=success)

+The summarizer analyzes these trajectories to extract actionable insights and patterns for future interactions.

 <details open>
 <summary><b>Python</b></summary>